Menu

 Keynote

-Mark O’Hara (European Association for Institutional Research (EAIR) & Advance HE): Quality Education – Under development, not underdeveloped (working title)
+Mark O’Hara (European Association for Institutional Research (EAIR) & Advance HE): Quality Education – Under development, not underdeveloped

 10:15AM–11:15AM